 Can this really be true?

-Well, unbelievably, it is.
+Well, unbelievably, perhaps.

 One of the promises made by the right wing parties during the December 2018 elections in Andalucía was to reduce taxes.
 We all know that politicians like to promise to reduce taxes and increase public spending at the same time but one of the few things that the three right wing parties had in common was the desire to eliminate wealth tax and inheritance/gift tax as well as making other tax changes to make Andalucía more attractive.